Durable cable for harsh environments

 We all know that penguins wouldn’t thrive in a desert.
 They are not built for that environment.
 Similarly, the environment that cables are placed in makes a huge difference in their ability to function properly.

-The short answer is, if your cables are not meant to withstand the environment they are in, they don’t work.
+The short answer is, if your Ethernet cables are not meant to withstand the environment they are in, they don’t work.
 At least, they don’t work the way you want them to.
-Whether you are talking about the heat, cold, grease, water, dust – cables are manufactured to perform specific functions in specific environments.
+Cables are manufactured to perform specific functions in specific environments.
+This includes environments that have:

 When you put a commercial cable (not industrial-grade) in an industrial area of any kind, it will likely physically damage the cables, resulting in data loss and even downtime.